-Fun Fact: During the Civil War, Alexandria, a Confederate town, was occupied by the Union Army.
+During the Civil War, Alexandria, a majority Confederate city, was occupied by the Union Army.
 Alexandria was the longest occupied city during the Civil War (its occupation lasted from May 24th, 1861 until summer 1865).
 The city was transformed into an Union Army logistics center during the war, filled with hospitals and transportation facilities.
-Many of the Confederate men fled the city at the beginning of the occupation to join the Confederate Army.
+Many of the city’s men fled the city at the beginning of the occupation to join the Confederate Army.

 The Stabler and Leadbeater Apothecary, a stop along this tour, was founded in 1792.
 When it closed due to the Great Depression in the 1933, the apothecary intended to auction off its historical items.
 The majority of the contents and archives were purchased by L. Manuel Hendler, a Baltimore ice cream merchant with an affinity for the history of pharmacy.
 The following year, the newly formed Landmarks Society of Alexandria purchased the buildings at auction.
 Hendler then donated the contents and archives to the Landmarks Society.
 Because of this, the building and its contents are nearly entirely original.